-As the world is increasingly powered by advanced technologies, a new era in manufacturing has emerged, blurring the lines between humans and machines.
+As the world increasingly relies on advanced technologies, a new era in manufacturing has emerged, blurring the lines between humans and machines.
 This transformative shift is epitomized in the concept of 'Human-in-the-Loop' (HITL) manufacturing, a modern paradigm that capitalizes on the collaboration of human ingenuity and artificial intelligence (AI).
-This convergence of biological and digital systems has begun to reshape industries across the globe, setting the stage for unparalleled improvements in efficiency, precision, and productivity.
+This convergence of biological and digital systems has begun to reshape industries worldwide, setting the stage for unparalleled improvements in efficiency, precision, and productivity.

 This article delves into the dynamics of Human-in-the-loop manufacturing, exploring its definition, control architecture, best practices, and more.

-In traditional manufacturing systems, tasks are typically divided into human-operated and machine-operated, with little interaction or synergy between the two.
+In traditional manufacturing systems, tasks are typically divided into human- and machine-operated tasks, with little interaction or synergy between the two.
 These systems are often limited in their capacity to adapt to changes or inconsistencies in the production process.

 In contrast, HITL manufacturing blurs the line between human and machine tasks.
 It leverages the strengths of both, allowing for a more dynamic and adaptive system.
 In this model, humans and machines collaborate, complementing each other's abilities.
-Humans use their judgment and critical thinking skills to oversee and refine automated processes, while machines perform repetitive tasks with speed and precision, leading to increased efficiency and quality of output.
+Humans use their judgment and critical thinking to oversee and refine automated processes, while machines perform repetitive tasks with speed and precision, resulting in increased efficiency and higher-quality output.

 In a HITL manufacturing setup, humans play a critical role in shaping and improving the production process.
-They monitor machine performance, ensuring that it aligns with operational goals and standards.
+They monitor machine performance to ensure it aligns with operational goals and standards.
 When inconsistencies or problems arise, humans intervene to troubleshoot and refine the system, ensuring optimal performance and continuous learning.

 Moreover, humans contribute their unique skills, such as decision-making, problem-solving, and creative thinking, to the process.
 These capabilities, which machines have yet to fully replicate, are invaluable in areas such as product design, quality control, and strategic planning.
 Thus, despite the high level of automation in HITL manufacturing, human involvement remains integral, enabling the system to leverage the best of both worlds: the precision and efficiency of machines and the cognitive abilities of humans.

 The control architecture of manufacturing systems plays a pivotal role in ensuring efficient operations.
-The control architecture in a human-in-the-loop manufacturing system is typically organized in a heterarchical manner, where independent agents, including human-machine cells, possess local intelligence and cooperate through negotiation mechanisms to achieve their goals.
+The control architecture in a human-in-the-loop manufacturing system is typically organized in a heterarchical manner, with independent agents, including human-machine cells, that possess local intelligence and cooperate through negotiation mechanisms to achieve their goals.

 The control architecture can be divided into three layers: